Weil, Gotshal & Manges

-Weil, Gotshal & Manges LLP (Note: Currently abbreviated as "Weil", previously as "Weil Gotshal" and "WGM".) (/ˈwaɪl'ɡɑːtʃəl'mæn.dʒiːz/ WHILE-_-GOT-chul-_-and-_-MAN-jeez) is an American law firm headquartered in New York City.
-Founded in 1931, it employs approximately 1,100 attorneys and reported annual revenues of over $1.8 billion, ranking it within The American Lawyers AmLaw 100 top tier.
+Weil, Gotshal & Manges LLP (Note: Currently abbreviated as "Weil", previously as "Weil Gotshal" and "WGM".) (/ˈwaɪl'ɡɑːtʃəl'mæn.dʒiːz/ WHILE-_-GOT-chul-_-and-_-MAN-jeez) is an American multinational law firm headquartered in New York City.
+Founded in 1931, the firm has 1,217 attorneys and operates across North America, Europe, and Asia.

+The firm is known for its work in corporate law, private equity, restructuring, and complex litigation.
+As of 2025, it reported annual revenues of over $2.02 billion and is ranked among the top firms in The American Lawyers AmLaw 100.